WEBINAR SERIES

 WEBINAR 1

-Addressing GDM Disparities: Preconception Care and Early Detection in Marginalized Communities
+Addressing GDM Disparities: Preconception Care and Early Detection in High-Risk Communities

-• Identify the risk factors for gestational diabetes mellitus (GDM) in marginalized communities, including modifiable lifestyle factors, social determinants of health, and genetic predispositions, with an emphasis on culturally relevant interventions.
+• Identify the risk factors for gestational diabetes mellitus (GDM) in high-risk communities, including modifiable lifestyle factors and genetic predispositions, with an emphasis on individually tailored interventions.

-• Recall the importance of culturally sensitive screening for GDM during the early pregnancy stages in underserved populations and how evidence-based guidelines can be adapted to improve access and equity in care.
+• Recall the importance of individualized screening for GDM during the early pregnancy stages in at-risk populations and how evidence-based guidelines can be adapted to improve access to care.

-• Recognize the role of social determinants of health in exacerbating GDM disparities among marginalized communities and actionable strategies to mitigate these disparities through community-based support, culturally respectful care, and improved access to resources.
+• Recognize the roadblocks that exacerbate GDM disparities among high-risk communities and actionable strategies to mitigate these disparities through community-based support, individualized care, and improved access to resources.

 WEBINAR 2

-Equitable Care in GDM: Overcoming Bias and Supporting Marginalized Populations During Pregnancy
+Empowered Care in GDM: Overcoming Bias and Supporting High-Risk Populations During Pregnancy

-• Identify and challenge implicit biases in health care delivery that impact the management of GDM in marginalized populations, with a focus on improving communication and trust-building.
+• Identify and challenge biases in health care delivery that impact the management of GDM in high-risk populations, with a focus on improving communication and trust-building.

-• Recognize evidence-based strategies for culturally sensitive GDM management during pregnancy, including nutrition counseling, glucose monitoring, and pharmacotherapy tailored to the unique needs of underserved communities.
+• Recognize individualized and evidence-based strategies for GDM management during pregnancy, including nutrition counseling, glucose monitoring, and pharmacotherapy tailored to the unique needs of high-risk communities.

-• Recall the role of allied health professionals in providing equitable, team-based care that addresses the specific social and economic barriers faced by women in marginalized communities during pregnancy.
+• Recall the role of allied health professionals in providing accessible, team-based care that addresses the specific social and economic barriers faced by women in high-risk populations during pregnancy.

 WEBINAR 3

-Beyond Pregnancy: Reducing Postpartum Diabetes Risk and Supporting Marginalized Women with GDM
+Beyond Pregnancy: Reducing Postpartum Diabetes Risk and Supporting High-Risk Women with GDM

 Fall 2025

-• Recall postpartum care strategies that address long-term health disparities in women from marginalized communities, with a focus on reducing their risk of type 2 diabetes and ensuring continuity of care.
+• Recall postpartum care strategies that address long-term health disparities in women from high-risk populations, with a focus on reducing development of type 2 diabetes and ensuring continuity of care.

-• Recognize and mitigate the challenges marginalized women face in accessing postpartum care, including cultural, economic, and geographical barriers, and utilize community-based resources to provide ongoing support.
+• Recognize and mitigate the challenges high-risk women face in accessing postpartum care, including cultural, economic, and geographical barriers, and utilize community-based resources to provide ongoing support.

-• Identify culturally respectful, long-term diabetes prevention programs that engage community organizations and allied health professionals in supporting the health and well-being of women who have experienced GDM.
+• Identify individualized long-term diabetes prevention programs that engage community organizations and allied health professionals in supporting the health and well-being of women who have experienced GDM.

 Can’t attend live?
 No problem!
 All webinars will be available on-demand after the live sessions, so you can access the content at your convenience.